JonathanSwinnen/HTTPython/README.md

 For each command, the sent request constructed based on the user input is shown.
 Once a response from the server has been received, the status code is displayed.
 For a GET request the status codes for the responses on possible GET requests for embedded images are shown as well, together with the source of that image.

+The received HTML data from a GET request is stored in the following path: web/imported_pages/HOST/index.html As for the images, these are stored relative to the paht web/imported_pages/HOST.
+Where HOST is the domain name or IP address of the host.

 ### Server

 #### Starting the server